-The Newport Rhode Island Cliff Walk is the ultimate way to experience the beaches and mansions that cover this special corner of New England.
+The Newport Rhode Island Cliff Walk is the ultimate way to experience this special corner of New England.
 Take a trip back in time through the extravagant architecture of the 19th century, as you stroll 3.5 miles along the stunning Atlantic Coast.
 We’ll also provide info on cliff walk Newport RI parking, can’t miss mansions, and more of what you’ll see along this memorable ocean stroll!

 New England Travel Inspiration